jeremytammik/tbc/a/1457_online_doc_convex_hull.md

 Ever so many thanks to gtalarico for all his work and making this useful resource available to the global Revit API community!

+#### <a name="2.1"></a>Contributing and Implementation Details

+Gtalarico added some additional info on the project:

+The code is on github at [github.com/gtalarico/revitapidocs](https://github.com/gtalarico/revitapidocs).

+The project is definately open to collaborators.
+Welcome!

+It needs +code docs, +test coverage, and can probably be improved and optimized significantly by more seasoned web developers.

+Regarding github pages, it could probably be done, but I haven't used it myself, so I don't know the limitations.

+Here are some of the challenges and constraints:

+1. Namespace Menu:
+    - Each API/year has an index with around 20K nested entries, sometimes many levels deep.
+    Performance can get tricky, and so is creating a good and responsive UI for browsing it, which is why I wanted it  to be collapsible.
+    If I recall correctly, Readthedocs for instance, limits the depth of the menu.
+2. Content:
+    - The content I had access to (.html files extracted from chm) were not pretty, so I had to do some unusual CSS overrides and eventually batch processed the 60k+ html files to remove unnecessary JS and html code to make the pages look good and perform well.
+I was also was concerned about appearance to google crawler (cleaned code, and added schema.org structured data on every page).
+3. Performance:
+    - The namespace html file alone was almost 3MB and 140K lines of html code, which is not good.
+    To optimize it, I am serving the menu asynchronously as json, so it loads while the rest of the content is being built, and can be cached.
+4. Built-in search:
+    - I originally tried using google custom search, but google can take a long time to index it (if it happens at all - 60k+ pages)
+    Even with a full sitemap, it will probably just take time, but I didn't want to wait.
+    So I replaced the Google Custom Search box with my own custom search.
+    I tried a JS client side search, similar to what git pages has, but it was crashing the browser (remember namespace is +100K lines), so I ended up pushing it server side which makes it reasonably fast, e.g., [www.revitapidocs.com/2015/search?query=viewschedule](http://www.revitapidocs.com/2015/search?query=viewschedule).

 #### <a name="3"></a>2D Convex Hull Algorithm in C# using `XYZ`